Conditionals are the most complicated and dynamic way to create a watch face.

 |<=||Is less than or equal to||(0<=1)||true|

 Now let's make our own.
 We'll fill it in step-by-step.
 Let's start with a blank slate.
+We'll develop a conditional to use for the Transparency attribute.
 All of the those dollar signs and question marks look confusing at first, but you'll get used to them (if you have a programming background, you probably already recognize the ternary operator!):

 Now let's fill in that spot with a simple example.
 We're going to make an expression that will make a layer appear only before noon.
 This expression would be added to the opacity attribute of the layer.
 We'll use the #Da# and check if it's "AM":